Ethiopia

 - What meal do we provide?

-Kinche (cracked wheat) and chickpeas, or maize and beans as part of the school feeding programme
+Kinche (cracked wheat) and chickpeas, or maize and peas as part of the school feeding programme

 - Where are we based/where do we operate?